ojaashampiholi/Projective-Transformation-Stereo-Matching/README.md

 This function takes depth map and ground truth images as input and calculates the error rate between images which is returned as output.
 The implementation uses following formula:

 ![plot](./Formulae/er.JPG)

+#### stereoMatch()
+This method is the main method which implements all the steps mentioned in Algorithm using the above support functions.

+### Results